SliverXReal/Redmond97-SE/README.md

     5) Many plugins work fine in Deskbar mode if you disable their text, like Window Buttons, Application Menu, etc.

+    6) Mate Desktop support is inherited from the original Redmond97 project, and has been minimally verified to work as expected (On Debian 13), but is unsupported.

 [HiDPI Themes]
 ==============